Last Updated on October 25, 2023 by Sorin Petroj

 Now you need to practice your backhand as well.
 Most beginners tend to focus more on the forehand than the backhand, and it’s a huge mistake.
 It would be best if you started practicing your backhand strokes right away.

-Table Tennis Skills – Final Thoughts
+Table Tennis Skills for Beginners – Final Thoughts

 There are various other shots that you can practice and include in your basic training.
 Remember, it’s not about creating your shots; it’s about practicing them with accuracy and precision.

 You are learning basic table tennis skills, and you can’t develop something overnight that others have achieved with years of practice.

 The more you work on a particular shot, the better you will get.
 Once you are done with the basics, you can begin advanced-level strokes and create the strokes as you play the ball.

 The things we talked about you need to practice often and often in training to automatically start using them.
 Table tennis is a very fast sport, and you have to exercise moves for your body to react instinctively without planning.